 Chrysler needed a new six-cylinder engine long before engineers started working on it; the old flat-head six, while durable, was badly outmoded.
 That was no reflection on its designers; a great deal of time had passed since the 1920s.
 The situation came to a head when corporate leaders ordered the creation of a new compact car, the future Valiant, to be on the market by model-year 1960.

 Robert S. Rarey had led the B-and-RB V8 project, which created brand new, highly competitive, and inexpensive-to-make engines in roughly a year; they turned out to be extremely reliable, and capable of great power.
 Willem Weertman, in his book Chrysler Engines, wrote that he and Robert S. Rarey gave the Valiant team the choice of various forms of engines, including four-cylinders and V6 designs, with both aluminum and iron blocks.
 A typical in-line six, with the water pump in front, would not fit; but then Fred Rose, the lead designer, and Ray Latham, the engine design supervisor, thought of leaning the engine over by 30 degrees, which let them move the water pump to the side of the engine.

 They leaned it to the right rather than the left to give the fan just the right spot, near the center of the radiator; the engine was moved a little to the right of the car’s centerline to make more space for the driver’s foot.

 The Valiant team specified a 170 cubic inch in-line six, with a 3.4 inch bore, 3⅛ inch stroke, and the 30° tilt; fortunately, the proposal landed on Plymouth chief Harry Chesebrough’s desk.
-That same day, while approving it, he also asked for a more powerful version to completely replace the flat-head six, then used in trucks as well as cars.
+That same day, he approved it—and asked for a more powerful version to replace the flat-head six in other cars and trucks.
 The slant six size and type was finalized in April 1958, and it was in production for model-year 1960 cars.